QVEU/QVEU_Code/Tutorials/locus_tutorial.md

 [under construction]

-You will need to gain access to locus by going to: https://locus.niaid.nih.gov/userportal/
+You will need to request access to locus by going to: https://locus.niaid.nih.gov/userportal/ on VPN or a campus network.

 ## 1. Log in to _locus_.
 - While on campus network or VPN, enter: